-The Advisory Board of Oskana Poetry and Poetics book series of the University of Regina Press has appointed Daniel as a Member (2016).
+The Advisory Board of Oskana Poetry and Poetics book series of the University of Regina Press appointed Daniel as a Member (2016).

-EXILE, The Literary Quarterly has appointed Daniel David Moses as a Contributing Editor.
+EXILE, The Literary Quarterly appointed Daniel David Moses as a Contributing Editor.
 Discover this exciting all-Canadian magazine at www.ExileQuarterly.com!

 Journey of Peace Tree Planting and Dedication, The Woodland Cultural Centre, Brantford, ON, August 4, 2005, included Planting a Tree in August, a poem, inscribed on four granite markers at the feet of white pine saplings surrounding a bench to establish a peace garden, in memory of the people of Hiroshima and the students of residential schools, part of a long term collaboration with ElizaBeth Hill and Shelley Niro to explore the Iroquoian traditions of peace in the contemporary world.

 ONLINE BLOGS, MUSINGS AND CONNECTIONS…

 Diaspora Dialogues features Daniel…sparks a Globe and Mail blog: